MvPorcalla/Ascension_Turn_Based_RPG/Documentation/Unity_Scripts-Structure.md

 │   │       ├── LevelUpManager.cs
 │   │       └── CharacterCreationManager.cs
 │   │
+│   ├── GameSystem/                                 // Game-wide systems, optional cross-module logic, Will be reworked into CombatSystem later
+│   │   ├── Ascension.GameSystem.asmdef
+│   │   └── PotionManager.cs                        // Will be reworked later
+│   │
 │   ├── InventorySystem/
 │   │   ├── Ascension.Inventory.asmdef      // Future once all are solidified
 │   │   ├── Manager/